Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 ### CredentialUnavailableError

 The `CredentialUnavailableError` is used to indicate that the credential can’t authenticate in the current environment, due to lack of required configuration or setup.
 This error is also used as a signal to chained credential types, such as `DefaultAzureCredential` and `ChainedTokenCredential`, that the chained credential should continue to try other credential types later in the chain.
+In `ManagedIdentityCredential` it can also trigger if the authentication endpoints (like the IMDS endpoint) is unavailable.

 ### AuthenticationError